CalebFields/Pigeon/Pigeon/docs/ARCHITECTURE_OVERVIEW.md

   RetryScheduled --> Sending: Next attempt
   Sending --> DeadLetter: Max retries exceeded
 ```

+This state machine shows a message moving from Draft to the Outbox, being picked for Sending, awaiting an acknowledgment, and either reaching Delivered or being rescheduled with backoff.
+After exhausting retries, the message is moved to the DeadLetter state for inspection.

 ### 8.5 Deployment (Peer A ↔ Peer B)
 ```mermaid